15 Crawlability Problems & How to Fix Them

 1. Pages Blocked In Robots.txt

-Search engines first look at your robots.txt file.
-This tells them which pages they should and shouldn’t crawl.
+Search engines first check your robots.txt file to determine which pages they should or shouldn’t crawl.

-If your robots.txt file looks like this, it means your entire website is blocked from crawling:
+If your robots.txt file looks like this, your entire website is blocked from crawling:

 User-agent: *